sharotta/Global-Market-Research/README.md

 - Removed blank rows and verified data types
 - Date column was changed to a proper dd/mm/yyyy format
 - Standardized Product Category entries using PROPER() and TRIM() functions
-- Created reference table for countries and region and misclassified country and region is fixed with a mapping table XLOOKUP
+- Created reference table for countries and regions, and misclassified country and regions were fixed with a mapping table XLOOKUP
 - Missing Revenue was replaced with average revenue for that product category using AVERAGEIFS
 - Missing Brand was replaced with mode using helper table and INDEX-MATCH
 - Standardized "Usa" to "USA" using UPPER function
-- Created reference table for countries and region and misclassified country and region is fixed with a mapping table XLOOKUP
 - Check for Duplicate Order IDs using =COUNTIF(A:A, A2) → Filter for results > 1

 2. Feedback Data